couchbase-examples/atlas-device-sdk-cblite-compare/dotnet.md

 ## Known Limitations
 There are some APIs and features in Realm that do not exist today in the same way in the Couchbase Lite SDK.
 Some guidance is provided below.

+### IAsymmetricObject
+[IAsymmetricObject](https://www.mongodb.com/docs/realm-sdks/dotnet/latest/reference/Realms.IAsymmetricObject.html) are unique to Realm and Atlas Device sync as a way to control insert-only documents.

+In contrast to Asymmetric Object Types, all documents inserted into a Couchbase Lite database are just a JSON document.
+When you retrieve a document from the Couchbase Lite Database using the Collection API and provide a documentId, it’s a Document object (immutable) until you convert it to a MutableDocument which would then allow you to make changes to it.

+Couchbase Lite does provide a document purge API which in some use cases could be used to provide similar functionality to IAsymmetricObject interface depending on the use case and business rules required.

 ### In-Memory Realm
 In Realm, you can open a realm that is stored entirely [in memory](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#open-an-in-memory-realm).
 When this option is used, no realm file is created.